Vincent and Franz

 To set foot in their homes

-As everyone in neighborhood knew
+As everyone in the neighborhood knew

 Vincent was insane and Franz a Jew.